 How Is ADHD Diagnosed?

 Some symptoms of ADHD are easier to spot than others.
-But even if your child is hanging from the chandelier, your doctor should follow this protocol when evaluating him for symptoms of ADHD — and other commonly overlapping or misdiagnosed conditions.
+But even if your child is hanging from the chandelier, your doctor should follow this protocol when evaluating him for ADD — and other commonly overlapping or misdiagnosed conditions.

-There’s no single, definitive diagnostic test for ADHD — no blood analysis, no brain scan, no genetic screening — so diagnosis of ADHD is not a quick or simple task.
+There’s no single, definitive diagnostic test for attention deficit disorder (ADHD or ADD) — no blood analysis, no brain scan, no genetic screening — so diagnosis of ADHD is not a quick or simple task.
 On top of that, doctors vary in their abilities to diagnose and treat the disorder, so it’s easy to go down blind alleys before getting the right evaluation and prognosis.

 The good news: if you approach the ADHD diagnosis step by step, you can avoid some common pitfalls — and control ADHD symptoms more smoothly with fewer frustrations along the way.